 VT Writer ensures that communication is consistent and uses plain language as standard and automatically:

 - Flags jargon and complexity.
-VT Writer helps to simplify content and communications and enact a single tone of voice across the entire organization for consistency.
+VT Writer helps to simplify content and enact a single tone of voice across the entire organization for consistency.

 - Measures the readability and usability of content at scale.
-VT Writer highlights Watch Words specific to your role or industry, and suggests improvements to sentence length, grade level, and passive voice.
+VT Writer highlights Watch Words specific to your role or industry.
+It suggests improvements to sentence length, grade level, and passive voice.

 The benefit of using a language analysis platform for your writing is that it provides clear, objective feedback on the quality of your writing.
 This reduces friction for writers who may feel embarrassed by in-person feedback.
 It also encourages collaboration by changing the conversation about writing, focusing instead on how you can create compelling, easy-to-understand content that resonates with the reader.